First to deploy Video As A Service

 - Content specific - social networking plans

-The lack of real time and frequent engagement with the end consumer is proving to be a challenge for carriers.
-If a consumer is not proactively and explicitly made aware of their data usage and any limitations that may apply in real time then this will invariably lead to bill-shock on receipt of their next monthly bill, irate customer care calls, ultimately churn and “carrier shock”.
+The lack of real time and frequent engagement with the end consumer is proving to be a challenge for operators.
+If a consumer is not proactively and explicitly made aware of their data usage and any limitations that may apply in real time then this will invariably lead to bill-shock on receipt of their next monthly bill, irate customer care calls, ultimately churn and “operator shock”.

 - A consumer without a data plan will not be allowed to use data services